Superdanby/Blog_old/content/Linux.md

 `-pg`: Used for gprofile analysis.

-`--static`: Includes the libraries used by program into itself.
+`--static`: Includes the libraries used by the program into itself.
 So, if a program used this option to compile, it can be run anywhere.
-Also, it may run slightly faster because the system don't have to link the libraries during runtime.
+Also, it may run slightly faster because the system don't have to link the libraries dynamically during runtime.
 The downside is that it will have a larger size than usual.

 ## `gprofile`